Complaints Procedure for Gardeners Hendon

 Record keeping and confidentiality: All complaints and associated records will be maintained in accordance with data protection requirements.
 Records will include the complaint details, investigation notes, inspection reports, correspondence and final outcome.
 Access to these records is restricted to staff involved in handling the complaint.
 We will not disclose personal information to third parties except where required by law or with the complainant's consent.

-Manager reviewing complaint records with staff Unreasonable behaviour and vexatious complaints: While we welcome legitimate concerns, the gardening company reserves the right to manage complaints that are abusive, repeated without new evidence, or intended to harass staff.
+A person kneeling in a well-maintained garden planting red flowering plants in small terracotta pots, with a lush green lawn and various shrubs and flowers in the background.
+The garden features neat flower beds edged with mulch, and a vibrant lawn area extending behind the planting space.
+The individual is dressed in a white T-shirt and dark trousers, focused on carefully positioning the plants, indicating professional gardening activity.
+The backdrop of mature trees and a bright, natural outdoor setting suggests good weather and daytime lighting.
+This scene exemplifies lawn and garden maintenance services common in residential gardens within the Hendon area, emphasizing healthy planting and tidy landscape presentation.
+Unreasonable behaviour and vexatious complaints: While we welcome legitimate concerns, the gardening company reserves the right to manage complaints that are abusive, repeated without new evidence, or intended to harass staff.
 In such cases we may set limits on communication or close the complaint after explaining the reasons.
 Any decision to treat a complaint as vexatious will be recorded with justification and reviewed by senior staff.

 Final provisions: This procedure will be reviewed regularly to ensure it remains effective and compliant with applicable standards.
 Any substantive changes will be documented.
 Complainants who believe the internal process has not been properly followed may request an internal review of their case.
 The internal review will be conducted impartially and documented in the case file.